bipsandbytes/django-api/README.rst

 By default, the ``@api`` decorator checks that the returned response is of JSON type.

-Specify the valid returned HTTP codes by listing them out in the ``returns`` array.
+Specify the valid returned HTTP codes by listing them out in the ``returns`` dictionary.
-Each element is the array is a tuple consisting of ``(HTTP code, helpful message)``.
-The second element of the tuple -- the ``message`` -- is for documentation purposes only.
+Each entry in the dictionary must map a HTTP response code to a helpful message, explaining the outcome of the action.
+The helpful message is for documentation purposes only.
 If the response does not conform to the specification, the query will fail to validate (see below).

 ::

-    'returns': [
+    'returns': {
-        (200, 'Addition successful', ),
+        200: 'Addition successful',
-        (403, 'User does not have permission', ), (404, 'Resource not found', ),
+        403: 'User does not have permission',
+        404: 'Resource not found',
-        (404, 'User not found', ),
+        404: 'User not found',
-    ]
+    }

 Putting it all together, we have

 ::

     from django_api.decorators import api